By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Most friendships develop around shared interests.
 If you want to make more friends go where people who like the same things as you hang out.
 Hang out at a bar and you meet drinkers.
 Go to the book club and you meet readers.
 The activities you enjoy are the best places to meet people who like what you do.
 Do not wait till you have friends to do things.
 Do the things you love first and you will make friends who love the same things you do.

 2. To meet new people come early and stay late.

 Arriving late for a meeting keeps you from talking to others.
 So does running off before the meeting ends.
 If you want to meet others you need to budget your time as well as your money.
 Come a little early to meet people and plan to hang around a few minutes after the meeting ends so you can talk to other like-minded people.

 3. Help others – get into services.

 Offer to help out.
-Set up chairs make coffee or hand out programs.
+Set up chairs, make the coffee, or hand out programs.
 Doing things to be of service makes you more a part of the group and is a great way to meet other people.

 If you are only there for what you can get out of a gathering you are likely to be disappointed.
 A selfish person is not high on the desirable list.
 Learn to do things for others just for the joy of giving and you will find that others appreciate you and what to get to know you.